KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

       --resource-api-version v1
     ```

-    If you are using a multicluster Tanzu Application Platform topology, create the claim on the
+6. Obtain the claim reference for the claim.
+If you are using a multicluster Tanzu Application Platform
-    Build cluster.

-6. Obtain the claim reference of the claim by running:
+   topology, obtain the claim reference on the Build cluster.

+    To get the claim reference, run:

     ```console
     tanzu service resource-claim list -o wide
     ```

-    If you are using a multicluster Tanzu Application Platform topology, obtain the claim reference
-    on the Build cluster.

     Expected output: